Last update: January 8th, 2024 at 12:41 pm

 Sleeps up to 4 – 1st arr. – 4★ – Close to The Louvre

-The Novotel Les Halles is a solid choice for a family hotel in Paris.
-It is conveniently located just a 10 minute walk from both the Louvre and the Tuileries Garden (carousels, trampoline park etc.).
-It also has a major Metro and RER station next door (Châtelet – Les Halles), making it easy for you to get around the city as well as to Paris Disney (via RER -A).
+I see the Novotel Les Halles as the best family hotel Paris has to offer and for good reason.
+It is conveniently just a 10-minute walk from the Louvre and the Tuileries Garden (carousels, trampoline park, etc.).
+It also has a major Metro and RER station next door (Châtelet – Les Halles).

-Hotel features include air conditioned rooms with free WiFi, a fitness center, a restaurant with garden patio and a cocktail bar (with a kids playroom nearby).
-Breakfast is included for up to 2 kids under 16 years.
-As an added bonus, a Lego store just a 5 minute walk away.
+Hotel features at the Novotel include air-conditioned rooms with free WiFi, a fitness center, an on-site restaurant with a garden patio, and a cocktail bar (with a kids’ playroom nearby).
+Breakfast is included for up to two kids under 16 years.
+As an added bonus, a Lego store is just a 5-minute walk away.

-Family friendly room options at this Novotel include a double queen room, and a queen plus sofa bed room (both sleeping up to 4).
+Family-friendly rooms at the Novotel include a double queen room and a queen plus sofa bedroom (both sleeping up to four guests).

 Sleeps up to 5 – 5th arr. – 4★ – Latin Quarter

-This property has a great connecting room set up, especially if you are looking for a hotel that can sleep 5 in Paris.
-Their connecting room setup has 2 queen beds, a sofa bed and a twin bed.
+This property has a great connecting room setup, especially if you are looking for a hotel that can sleep five in Paris.
+Their connecting rooms have two queen beds, a sofa bed, and a twin bed.

-Note: On the Le Lapin Blanc website, they refer to the Connecting Rooms as being “adjacent” to each other.
+Note: The Le Lapin Blanc website refers to the Connecting Rooms as “adjacent” to each other.
 They are, but they also do have a connecting interior door.

 Sleeps up to 5 – 1st arr. – 4★ – Louvre

-The 4 star Hotel Relais du Louvre is located between the Louvre Museum and Notre-Dame Cathedral.
+The 4-star Hotel Relais du Louvre is perfectly placed between the Louvre Museum and Notre Dame Cathedral.

-All 21 rooms feature air conditioning, complimentary WiFi, a minibar, safe and writing desk.
-A continental breakfast is served each morning in the lobby.
-It can also be delivered via room service.
+All 21 rooms feature air-conditioning, complimentary WiFi, a minibar, a safe, and a writing desk.
+The hotel offers a continental breakfast served in the lobby each morning.

-The Relais du Louvre has several family room options, including a Quadruple Room (4 single beds) and a Connecting Suite for 5 (several bed configuration options).
+The Relais du Louvre has several family room options.
+These include a Quadruple Room (four single beds) and a Connecting Suite for five (with several bed configuration options).

 Sleeps up to 6 – 6th arr. – 4★ – Latin Quarter/Luxembourg Gardens

-The spacious apartments include air conditioning, kitchenettes, washing machines, flat screen TVs and safety deposit boxes.
+The spacious apartments include air-conditioning, kitchenettes, washing machines, flat-screen TVs, and safety deposit boxes.
 There’s even an indoor pool for guests to use (albeit at an additional charge).

 Sleeps up to 8 – 8th arr. – 5★ – Close to The Champs Élysées

 Fresh off an extensive renovation, this 100-year-old Parisian hotel has been completely transformed.
-Its chic and elegant rooms have been updated to include gorgeous textiles and linens, Smart TVs, Nespresso makers and Dyptique toiletries.
+Its chic and elegant rooms have been updated to include gorgeous textiles and linens, Smart TVs, Nespresso makers, and Diptyque toiletries.

-Additional hotel facilities include the Café 52 restaurant and bar as well as a fitness room and luxurious Turkish spa.
-The Clefs d’Or Concierge at the hotel can provide tips on the area and help to arrange babysitting services if needed.
+Additional hotel facilities include the Café 52 restaurant and bar, as well as a fitness room and luxurious Turkish spa.
+The Clefs d’Or Concierge at the hotel can provide tips on the area and help arrange babysitting services if needed.

 Preferred room options for families at this beautiful Paris boutique hotel include connecting rooms (that can sleep six).
 Possibly one of the most coveted family suites in Paris is their 2-bedroom Eiffel Tower Penthouse (sleeps eight).

 Sleeps up to 5 – 1st arr. – 5★ – Close to The Louvre

-If you are ready for a special splurge with the family in Paris, the elegant Hôtel Regina Louvre is quite special.
-It is also in an excellent location, right across the street from The Louvre and The Tuileries Garden, with some of the best shopping in Paris right nearby.
+If you are ready for a special splurge with the family in Paris, the elegant Hôtel Regina Louvre is quite remarkable.
+It is also in an excellent location, right across the street from the Louvre and the Tuileries Garden, with some of the best shopping in Paris right nearby.

-Accommodation options include their Family Room (2 connecting rooms with 1 queen and 2 single beds) or their Family Suite (2 connecting room with 1 large double, bunkbeds and a single bed).
+Accommodation options range from their Family Room (two connecting rooms with one queen and two single beds) or their Family Suite (two connecting rooms with one large double, bunkbeds, and a single bed).

 Sleeps up to 5 – 3rd arr. – 5★ – Le Marais (Place des Vosges)

-This gorgeous 56 room property has a full service hammam spa and fitness centre, 24 hour room service, a library, a meeting room, a cocktail lounge, a Michelin Star restaurant and a beautiful courtyard.
+This gorgeous 56-room property has a full-service hammam spa and fitness center, 24-hour room service, a library, a meeting room, a cocktail lounge, the Michelin Star restaurant Anne, and a beautiful courtyard.

-Room options for families include a Junior Suite (queen + sofabed), a Quadruple Room (2 connecting rooms, each with a queen) and the extra-spacious Family Suite (2 connecting rooms, each with a queen, plus a sofa bed).
-All these options make it one the best places to stay in Paris with family for the luxury traveler.
+Room options for families include a Junior Suite (queen + sofabed), a Quadruple Room (two connecting rooms, each with a queen), and the extra-spacious Family Suite (two connecting rooms, each with a queen, plus a sofa bed).
+All these options make it one of the best places to stay in Paris with family for the luxury traveler.

 Sleeps up to 4 – 6th arr. – 5★ – Saint-Germain (Luxembourg Gardens)

-This recently renovated 48-room boutique hotel (converted from a 17th century mansion), is set on a quiet street Saint-Germain-des-Prés.
-It is in a great location for a family trip, only a 10 minute walk to the Louvre, The Musée d’Orsay, Notre Dame and The Luxembourg Gardens.
+This recently renovated 48-room boutique hotel (converted from a 17th-century mansion) is set on a quiet street of Saint-Germain-des-Prés.
+It is in a great location for a family trip, only a 10-minute walk to the Louvre, The Musée d’Orsay, Notre Dame, and the Luxembourg Gardens.

-The property features a garden, spa and fitness centre (with hot tub and sauna).
+The property features a garden, spa, and fitness center (with a hot tub and sauna).
 A buffet breakfast and evening cocktails are served in the hotel lounge.

-The luxurious rooms are air-conditioned and feature a flat-screen TV with satellite channels and a private bathroom with bathrobes and a hairdryer.
-The property has a concierge, bikes for loan and a convertible Fiat 500S available to rent during your stay.
+The luxurious rooms are air-conditioned, featuring a flat-screen TV with satellite channels, a private bathroom with bathrobes, and a hairdryer.
+The property has a concierge, bikes for loan, and a convertible Fiat 500S available to rent during your stay.

-The Relais Christine has some wonderful one or two story “Suite” rooms.
-These have a master bedroom and a lounge with sofa bed (sleep 4).
+The Relais Christine has some wonderful one or two-story “Suite” rooms.
+These have a master bedroom and a lounge with a sofa bed (sleeps four guests).

 Sleeps up to 5 – 8th arr. – 5★ – Champs Elysées

-The Hotel Vernet 5-star luxury property is just steps from the Champs Elysées, the Arc de Triomphe, and the George V metro station.
+The Hotel Vernet 5-star luxury property is just a short stroll from the Champs Elysées, the Arc de Triomphe, and the George V metro station.
 If the family is up for it, the vibrant Trocadéro Square is only 1.5 km (0.9 miles) away and offers picturesque views of the Eiffel Tower.

-I would also love to share with you a few of my other guides on France in case they might be helpful to you.
+I would also love to share a few of my other guides on France in case they might be helpful to you.
 Wishing you simply the most wonderful family holiday!